OpenSourceEconomics/OpenSourceEconomics.github.io/software.md

 ### ``econ-project-templates``

-``econ-project-templates`` aims to provide project templates for economists that make it easy to produce reproducible research using one or more of the most frequently used programming languages in economics (i.e Python, Stata, R, Matlab, experimental support for Julia).
+``econ-project-templates`` aims to provide project templates for economists that make it easy to produce reproducible research using one or more of the most frequently used programming languages in economics (i.e., Python, Stata, R, MATLAB, experimental support for Julia).

 {:.sansserif}
 **Documentation**: [econ-project-templates.readthedocs.io](https://econ-project-templates.readthedocs.io)